mlau154/pymead/docs/source/install.rst

 -----------------------------------------
 This method is recommended for those wishing to contribute to pymead in any capacity.
 The pymead package can be installed in a local location using `Git <https://gitforwindows.org/>`_.
-To accomplish this, first clone the directory using
+To accomplish this, clone the repository, fetch all the branches, and checkout the ``dev`` branch:

 .. code-block::

   git clone https://github.com/mlau154/pymead.git
+  git fetch
+  git checkout dev

 To pull the latest changes from the repository at some point after installation, use